mathewpareles/LLM-Research/README.md

-This library lets you test GPT-3's reasoning ability on the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).
+This library tests GPT-3's reasoning ability on the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).
 See the README for more details on how to generate data.

 This data is strong evidence that GPT-3 does not  store an internal representation of the LEGO reasoning task, and instead uses Induction Heads and other simple circuits to produce a response.
 We hope to find the exact attention pattern that GPT-3 is using to solve this task, and don't think it is very complicated.